-- 1.1 The Greater London Authority (GLA) is the strategic authority for London and supports the Mayor and the London Assembly in delivering their respective responsibilities and functions. - 1.2 The Mayor sets the overall budget for the GLA and its five functional bodies (together known as the GLA Group).
+1.1 The Greater London Authority (GLA) is the strategic authority for London and supports the Mayor and the London Assembly in delivering their respective responsibilities and functions.

+- 1.2 The Mayor sets the overall budget for the GLA and its five functional bodies (together known as the GLA Group).
 The GLA Group comprises: - the GLA, which includes the London Assembly - the Mayor's Office for Policing and Crime (MOPAC) - Transport for London (TfL) - the London Fire Commissioner (LFC) - the London Legacy Development Corporation (LLDC) - the Old Oak and Park Royal Development Corporation (OPDC). - 1.3 In July 2024, the Mayor's Budget Guidance 2025-26 ("Budget Guidance") was issued, requiring the GLA and its functional bodies to present their budget submissions, including Capital Spending Plans, to the Mayor in November 2024. - 1.4 The budget submissions of the GLA and its functional bodies, which provide more detail than can be set out in this document, are published on the website pages listed below:

-GLA: Mayor and GLA: Assembly GLA budget submission 2025-26
+GLA: Mayor and GLA: Assembly

+MOPAC:

-MOPAC: MOPAC budget submission 2025-26
+MOPAC budget submission 2025-26

+TfL:

-TfL: TfL budget submission 2025-26
+TfL budget submission 2025-26

+LFC:

-LFC: LFC budget submission 2025-26
+LFC budget submission 2025-26

-LLDC: LLDC budget submission 2025-26
+LLDC budget submission 2025-26

+OPDC:

-OPDC: OPDC budget submission 2025-26
+OPDC budget submission 2025-26

-- 1.5 The budget submissions of the GLA and its functional bodies were consolidated in the Mayor's Consultation Budget 2025-26 ("Consultation Budget"), which was published in December 2024 for public consultation and scrutiny by the London Assembly. - 1.6 The Mayor now publishes this document, his Draft Consolidated Budget 2025-26 ("Draft Budget"), which includes his Draft Capital Spending Plan.
+- 1.5 The budget submissions of the GLA and its functional bodies were consolidated in the Mayor's Consultation Budget 2025-26 ("Consultation Budget"), which was published in December 2024 for public consultation and scrutiny by the London Assembly. - 1.6 The Mayor considered the outcomes and recommendations from the consultation process, and published his Draft Consolidated Budget 2025-26 ("Draft Budget") in January 2025 for consideration by the London Assembly on 23 January.
+At the 23 January meeting no amendments to the Mayor's draft consolidated budget proposals were passed. - 1.7 The Mayor now publishes this document, his Final Draft Consolidated Budget 2025-26 ("Final Draft Budget"), which includes his final Draft Capital Spending Plan.